 9. Is it true that many nonorganic dairy cows are given a hormone called bovine somatotropin (BST), also known as rBGH, to increase milk production?

-Yes, and this hormone makes the cows sick and contributes to infections such as mastitis.
-The sick cows are then given antibiotics, which are then passed through into the milk.
+Yes, and this BST hormone makes the cows sick and contributes to infections such as mastitis.
+Of course, once cows are sick, they are given antibiotics, which are then passed through into the milk.

 10. Is it true that the vast majority of dairy cows, including organically raised dairy cows, are fed a deviant diet of grain and are not free to pasture and graze the way nature intended?